CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 >**Pro Tip:** These settings provide ample workspace while maintaining print quality.
 Save this as a preset to ensure consistency across projects.
 {: .prompt-info }

+### Workspace Organization

+#### Artboards

+Once I'm actually working in Affinity and creating different verions of the covers, I will create arboards.
+I copy and paste different major versions on each artboard, and this lets me easily make comparisons, create print versions, etc.

 ![layout.webp](layout.webp)

-This is a screen shot of Affinity.
-You can see how I have multiple artboards for different versions, starting with the initial faithful vector conversion and then moving on to the final design that fits everything better within the page.
+Here you can see my multiple artboards for different versions, starting with the initial faithful vector conversion and then moving on to the modified final design.

 <div class="grid-container grid-2x2">
     <div class="image-div">